The Submission Process is broken into the following steps. Detailed instructions for each step can be found on the submission pages.

 - Use bar graphs in preference to pie charts

-Appendices are not copy edited nor formatted prior to publication so authors must ensure that their appendix is formatted correctly.
+Appendices are not copy edited nor formatted prior to publication so authors must ensure that their appendix is correct and that references to appendices within their paper are clear.

 Appendices containing text, tables, and/or figures should be uploaded as PDF, formatted according to the journal's style.